StrayConnect/frontend/README.md

 To Run Frontend
+# Install vite with npm run i, if not present
-#cd strayconnect-frontend
+# cd strayconnect-frontend
 Use this command to enter into strayconnect-frontend directory
-#npm run dev
+# npm run dev
 Enter this command to run frontend